prometheus-systems-tech/EL-AtomicOS/EL AtomicOS 10 Manual.md

 - **Immutable Base System**: Core OS is read-only with atomic updates
 - **Container-First Design**: Optimized for Podman, Docker, and Kubernetes workloads with toolbox support
 - **Enterprise Linux Compatibility**: Works with RHEL 10 and all compatible distributions
-- **Web-Based Management**: Cockpit integration with Podman module for easy administration
+- **Web-Based Management**: Cockpit admin interface with Podman and Docker modules for easy administration
-- **Enhanced Security**: SELinux enforcing, fail2ban, auditd, minimal attack surface
+- **Kubernetes Support**: kubelet, kubeadm, kubectl included for cluster/node roles
+- **Docker Support**: Full Docker CLI and daemon support, including Compose and Buildx
 - **Atomic Updates**: System updates via rpm-ostree with rollback capability
 - **Cloud and Edge Ready**: Optimized for modern deployment scenarios